 Unlike traps, poisons, or catch-and-release methods, preventing the host animals from ever entering in the first place will prevent any ticks from migrating off an animal into your home or business.
 When you find a way to discourage tick-carrying wildlife from your property, you eliminate one of the biggest factors for what attracts ticks to your yard.

 The Yard Gard, Solar Yard Gard, and Deer Gard were designed with tick-carrying animal prevention in mind.
-Silent-to-humans, ultrasonic frequencies make an area inhospitable to deer, rodents, squirrels, bats, feral cats, dogs, opossums, skunks, raccoons, & other pest animals that may carry ticks.
+Silent-to-humans, ultrasonic frequencies make an area inhospitable to deer, rodents, squirrels, bats, feral cats, dogs, opossums, skunks, raccoons, and other pest animals that may carry ticks.

 Keeping ticks away is extremely important to human health and comfort.
 A Deer Tick does not need to be in contact with a human very long to transmit Lyme Disease, so even a small bite can result in transmission – and humans do not always realize they’ve been bitten.